 Winter flowering Jasmine

 Winter flowering Jasmine is a popular climbing plant which is easy to grow and flowers from November to March.
 This yellow variety illustrated is Jasminum nudiflorum, commonly sold on line and in garden centers.
-It is fully hardy and matures to growth of 3m tall and width, with arching branches which will create a mound.
-Winter flowering Jasmine will grow in semi shade but flowers best in sun tolerant of any soil including dry sites and poor soils.
+It is fully hardy and matures to grow up to 3m tall and similar in width, with arching branches which will create a mound.
+Winter flowering Jasmine will grow in semi shade, but flowers best in sun, and is tolerant of any soil including dry sites and poor soils.

 It is deciduous with dark green leaves and unlike other Jasmines, (which tend not to be fully hardy) it is not scented.